-Picture 1: Display with minimum hold-off time (basic setting).
+Fig. 1: Display with minimum hold-off time (basic setting).
 Double image, no stable display.

-Picture 2: By increasing the hold-off a stable display is achieved.
+Fig. 2: By increasing the hold-off a stable display is achieved.

-Time base B (2nd time base), Delaying, Delayed, Sweep
+Time base B (2nd time base).
+Delaying, Delayed Sweep.
+Analog mode

-Consult "Controls and Readout" HOR $\ensuremath{\textcircled{\otimes}}$ and TIME/DIV. $\ensuremath{\textcircled{\otimes}}$ for specific information.
+Consult "Controls and Readout" HOR 39 and TIME/DIV.
+39 for specific information.

 As was described in "Triggering and time base" a trigger will start the time base.
 While waiting for a trigger - after runout of the hold-off time - the trace will remain blanked.
 A trigger will cause trace unblanking and the sweep ramp which deflects the trace from left to right with the speed set with TIME/DIV.
 At the end of the sweep the trace will be blanked again and retrace to the start position.
 During a sweep the trace will also be deflected vertically by the input signal.
 In fact the input signal does continuously deflect the trace vertically, but this will be only visible during the unblanking time.
+This is, by the way, one marked difference to DSO operation where the input signal is only measured during the acquisition time, for most of the time the DSO will not see the signal.
+Also, in analog mode the signal itself will be seen on the screen in real time, whereas a DSO can only show a reconstruction of the signal acquired some time later.

+In analog mode thus the display will always start on the left.
 Let us assume one period of a signal is displayed at a convenient time base setting.
 Increasing the sweep speed with TIME/DIV. will expand the display from the start, so that parts of the signal will disappear from the screen.
 It is thus possible to expand the beginning of the signal period and show fine detail, but it is impossible to show such fine detail for "later" parts of the signal.